Smokin Zo's BBQ

 What does Smokin Zo’s need before reviewing an Ohop, Washington request?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For Ohop, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Buffet Service, OR drop-off is the cleaner fit.
+For Ohop, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 What should hosts think through before planning BBQ service in Ohop?